KBNLresearch/forensicImagingResources/doc/hardwareChecklist.md

 * **Interface**: Fast Wide SCSI
 * **Connector Type**: 68 pin HD D-Sub (HD-68)

 At the back of the machine is a 68-contact female connector, which visually matches the "68-pin high-density SCSI connector" ("SCSI-3 Connector" AKA "Alt 3, P-cable connector"); 5th from top [here](http://www.paralan.com/sediff.html).
 This is consistent with the specification.
+Additionally below the connector is a label with the text "SCSI LVD".

 **Cable**: connector at the outgoing side VHDCI SCSI connector (bottommost [here](http://www.paralan.com/sediff.html)).
 Looking up the product code on the cable (19P0279) also returns several hits that describe it as a "VHDCI to 68pin cable" ([example](http://www.vibrant.com/IBM-19p0279.html)).